bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 **Reverse proxy configuration:**  use the [ProxyPreserveHost](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypreservehost) property (Apache 2.0.31 or greater).
 :::

-If you need more fine tuning or if you cannot update the reverse proxy configuration, you can consult the official documentation for [Tomcat](https://tomcat.apache.org/connectors-doc/common_howto/proxy.html) or [WildFly](https://docs.jboss.org/author/display/WFLY10/Undertow+subsystem+configuration).
+If you need more fine tuning or if you cannot update the reverse proxy configuration, you can consult the official documentation for [Tomcat](https://tomcat.apache.org/connectors-doc/common_howto/proxy.html).

 ## Configure Bonita Engine and Tomcat for CAS